People Analytics

 According to a joint Deloitte and Visier survey on the topic of decision-making with data, some 70% of executives indicated they could make better people decisions with data.
 Without access to this data, they felt apprehensive about making the right decisions on talent.

 Additionally, companies across the world are building more people analytics teams.
 In fact, according to Insight222’s research, companies have grown their people analytics teams by 60% in recent years.
-Additionally, TalentNeuron data indicates that there has been a 50% increase in the number of HR roles seeking analytics skills.
+TalentNeuron data also indicates that there has been a 50% increase in the number of HR roles seeking analytics skills.

 Read on to learn more about what people analytics is and how HR professionals can leverage it in their day-to-day operations.